Warning as toxic sea slugs wash up on Bay of Plenty beaches - NZ Herald

 "Keep pets away, it would irritate them or if they had a lot [of stings] I wouldn't say it would be toxic but would have some negative side effects on the animal."

-The blue sea slug is commonly found throughout the world, usually in the mid-subtropical area, and often washes up along Northland's coast.
+The blue sea slug is commonly found throughout the world, usually in the mid-subtropical area, and often washes up along the Northland coast.

 Crawshaw said it was unusual to have them wash up in the Bay of Plenty but it showed the influence the east Auckland current had on our coast.